Kadhal Desam: Plot

-In Chennai, a traditional rivalry has always existed between the students of Pachaiyappa's and Loyola colleges.
-Karthik is a poor orphan who studies in Pachaiyappa's, a hobo in a rented room, travels by the bus, hangs out with a number of friends, and is the captain of his football team.
+A traditional rivalry has always existed between the students of Pachaiyappa's and Loyola colleges in Chennai.
+Karthik is a poor orphan who studies at Pachaiyappa's, a hobo in a rented room, travels by the bus, hangs out with a number of friends, and is the captain of his football team.
 He is also a good poet and daydreams about his dream girl.
-Arun, by contrast, comes from a wealthy family, studies in Loyola, drives his own car, hangs out with numerous friends, and is also the captain of his football team.
+Arun, by contrast, comes from a wealthy family, studies at Loyola, drives his own car, hangs out with numerous friends.
+He too is the captain of the college football team.
 In a nasty intercollege riot, Arun saves Karthik's life.
-So in return, Karthik lets Arun win in a football game because he thinks Arun cannot take losses easily.
+In return, Karthik lets Arun win in a football game because he thinks Arun cannot take losses easily.
 Arun soon realises that the victory is because of Karthik's sacrifice.

-They become friends, setting a good example of friendship to others in their college.
-Things go well until they met a new girl Divya who is studied in Stella Maris.
-Both Arun and Karthik fall in love with her, but neither of them realises that both are in love with the same girl.
-Following a sequence of events, when they realise that both are loving the same girl, their friendship is strained, and they fight with each other.
-At the end, Divya says that she likes them both and she don't want to accept one by hurting the other.
+They become friends, setting a good example of friendship to others in their respective college.
+Things go well until they meet a new girl Divya who studies at Stella Maris.
+Both Arun and Karthik fall in love with her, but neither realises that the other also loves the same girl.
+Following a sequence of events, when they realise that both in love with the same girl, their friendship is strained, and they fight with each other.
+At the end, Divya says that she likes them both and doesn't want to accept one while hurting the other.
 So she decides to continue their bond only as a platonic friendship.